SaiLord28/HCT_Survival_Equity_System_Analysis/README.md

 1. **Workshop 1:** Analysis of a kaggle competition.
     - Folder: `first_workshop`
     - Description: This folder contains all materials for Workshop No. 1.
-It includes the competition overview, a systems analysis report (with elements, relationships, and complexity discussion), visual diagrams, latex source code, and the final PDF report as  required by the assignment.
+It includes a systems analysis report (with elements, relationships, and complexity discussion) that describes the competition overview, , visual diagrams, latex source code, and the final PDF report as  required by the assignment.
     - Files: PENDING

 2. **Workshop 2:** PENDING SUMARY